University-for-the-Creative-Arts/FGCT4016-Task-6/README.md

 IGNORE THE CODE IN THIS REPO

 This repo simply acts as a hub for all other tasks, which can be found by looking at the drop down menu of `Forks`, or by clicking these links.
-Task 6 is not a Repo

 [Task 1 - Week 1](https://github.com/University-for-the-Creative-Arts/FGCT4016-Task-1-)